 CCPs guide the management of each refuge and help set long-term conservation and public-use goals.
 These plans are updated regularly, giving the public an opportunity to help set the direction of individual refuges and ensure that wildlife conservation remains a priority.

-Hundreds of types of alien plants, animals and pathogens have found a foothold on America’s shores, and these invasive species have quietly become one of the top threats to our refuges and the imperiled species that live there.
-These alien invaders are not only an ecological menace, but an economic one–costing our country billions of dollars a year.
+Hundreds of varieties of alien plants, animals and pathogens have found a foothold on America’s shores.
+These invasive species have quietly become one of the top threats to our refuges and the native species that live there.
+Non-native, invasive species are not only an ecological menace, but an economic one–costing our country billions of dollars a year.